ipspace/netlab/docs/netlab/up.md

   -s SETTINGS, --set SETTINGS
-                        Additional parameters added to topology file --no-config           Do not configure lab devices --fast-config         Use fast device configuration (Ansible strategy = free) --snapshot [SNAPSHOT]
+                        Additional parameters added to topology file --no-config           Do not configure lab devices --dry-run             Print the commands that would be executed, but do not execute them --fast-config         Use fast device configuration (Ansible strategy = free) --snapshot [SNAPSHOT]
                         Use netlab snapshot file created by a previous lab run